27.1: Regulation of Gene Expression in Bacteria

 The lac operon is an example of an inducible operon that is also subject to activation in the absence of glucose.
 The lac operon encodes three structural genes, lacZ, lacY, and lacA, necessary to acquire and process the disaccharide lactose from the environment, as shown in Figure \(\PageIndex{4}\).

 Panel (A) shows a schematic representation of the lac operon in E. coli.
-The lac operon has three structural genes, lacZ, lacY, and lacA that encode for β-galactosidase, permease, and galactoside acetyltransferase, respectively.
+The lac operon has three structural genes, lacZ, lacY, and lacA, that encode for β-galactosidase, permease, and galactoside acetyltransferase, respectively.
 The promoter (p) and operator (o) sequences that control the expression of the operon are shown.
 Upstream of the lac operon is the lac repressor gene, lacI, controlled by the lacI promoter (p).

 The lac operon contains two more genes, in addition to lacZ (Fig. 4).
-The lacY gene encodes a permease that increases the uptake of lactose into the cell and lacA encodes a galactoside acetyltransferase (GAT) enzyme.
-The exact function of GAT during lactose metabolism has not been conclusively elucidated but acetylation is thought to play a role in the transport of the modified sugars.
+The lacY gene encodes a permease that increases the uptake of lactose into the cell, and lacA encodes a galactoside acetyltransferase (GAT) enzyme.
+The exact function of GAT during lactose metabolism has not been conclusively elucidated, but acetylation is thought to play a role in the transport of the modified sugars.

-In the absence of lactose, the lacI gene is constitutively expressed, expressing the lac repressor protein (Fig. 28.2.3 B).
-The lac repressor binds with an operator region of the lac operon and physically prevents RNA polymerase from transcribing the structural genes (Fig. 28.2.3 B).
-However, when lactose is present, the lactose inside the cell is converted to allolactose.
-Allolactose serves as an inducer molecule, binding to the repressor and changing its shape so that it is no longer able to bind to the operator DNA (Fig. 28.2.3 C).
-Removal of the repressor in the presence of lactose allows RNA polymerase to move through the operator region and begin transcription of the lac structural genes.
-In addition to lactose, laboratory experiments have revealed that the non-natural compound Isopropyl β-D-1-thiogalactopyranoside (IPTG) can also bind with the lac repressor and cause the expression of lac operon (panel C).
-Similar to Xgal, this compound has also been used as a research tool for molecular cloning.
+In the absence of lactose, the lacI gene is constitutively expressed, resulting in the production of the lac repressor protein (Fig. 28.2.3B).
+The lac repressor binds to the operator region of the lac operon and physically prevents RNA polymerase from transcribing the structural genes (Fig. 28.2.3B).
+However, when lactose is present, it is converted inside the cell to allolactose.
+Allolactose serves as an inducer molecule, binding to the repressor and altering its shape so that it can no longer bind to the operator DNA (Fig. 28.2.3 C).
+Removal of the repressor in the presence of lactose enables RNA polymerase to proceed through the operator region and initiate transcription of the lac structural genes.
+In addition to lactose, laboratory experiments have revealed that the non-natural compound Isopropyl β-D-1-thiogalactopyranoside (IPTG) can also bind to the lac repressor and induce the expression of the lac operon (panel C).
+Like Xgal, this compound has been used as a research tool for molecular cloning.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D model of the lactose operon repressor and its complexes with DNA (1LBG).